You Need to Know this stock? Electrameccanica Vehicles Corp. (SOLO)

 Electrameccanica Vehicles Corp.
-(SOLO) disclosed a change of 1.90% and its listed share value at $2.14 in the recent trade transaction.
+(SOLO) traded 1512435 shares on hands in most recent trading session and observed an average volume with 264.44K shares.
+The stock acknowledged active focus on shares in the Monday trading session.
+SOLO disclosed a change of 6.54% and its listed share value at $2.28 in the last trade transaction.
 This company belong to Canada Country and part of Consumer Goods sector.
-SOLO exchanged 301255 shares on FRIDAY trading session and observed an average volume with 261.25K shares.
-The stock acknowledged active focus on shares in the Friday trading session.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 3.02% and trading from 50 days moving average with 7.04%.
-The stock price is performing along down drift from its 200 days moving average with -16.39%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

-Currently Relative Strength Index (RSI-14) reading of stock is 53.2.
-RSI reading varies between 0 and 100.
-Speed and change of stock price movement is measured by the RSI momentum oscillator.
-J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
-Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
-30 to 70 are considered a normal reading of a stock.
-General trend, finding deviations and failure swings can be detected by using RSI.

 VOLATILITY ANALYSIS: